Saturday, October 19, 2019

 Sweet Tasting Freedom

 An old man stepped off the Greyhound bus and meandered around people for the first time in 26 years.
-You wouldn't consider his age old however, the torture he’s endured over the last quarter century would have aged anyone 20 plus years.
-Parched from his bus ride he headed over to the soda pop counter and grabbed himself a bottle of Green River soda.
+You wouldn't consider him old.
+However, the torture he's endured over the last quarter century would have aged anyone 20-plus years.
+Parched from his bus ride, he headed to the soda pop counter and grabbed a bottle of Green River soda.
 After popping the top, he turned around to admire a view he had never seen before, which overwhelmed him.
 Chicago was a big city.
-He sat down on the closest bench he could find and sipped his soda while watching the people walk by.
+He sat on the closest bench he could find and sipped his soda while watching the people walk by.

-“1955, this world sure has changed,” Clyde muttered while he people watched
+"1955, this world sure has changed," Clyde muttered while people watched.

 He sat back and removed his hat.
 He dabbed his forehead with his kerchief.